Best daily deals

 With noise canceling and IPX4 water resistance, the Razer Hammerhead Hyperspeed is a great option for on-the-go mobile gamers looking for low-latency wireless gaming earbuds.
 This new model brings new compatibility options with a USB-C dongle and

-It uses Bluetooth 5.2 and supports the SBC and AAC codecs, and has a low-latency mode for gaming and streaming that reduces latency to 60ms.
+It uses Bluetooth 5.2 and supports the SBC and AAC codecs.
+It also has a low-latency mode for gaming and streaming that reduces latency to 60ms.
 Even without aptX support, the low-latency mode works pretty well, but if you really want no latency, you can use the included USB-C dongle for gaming.
 The inclusion of the dongle also makes gaming with these earbuds on PC, PlayStation, and Nintendo Switch viable, which is great to see.

 Sound quality is also great, with Razer partnering with THX on these buds.
 The frequency response chart (end of the gallery above) for the earbuds closely follows our consumer curve, though there’s some under-emphasis in the treble range.
 However, this doesn’t cause any significant issues, and you can EQ the sound in the mobile app.
 It also comes with a variety of ear tips, with six different silicone tips and a memory foam tip option as well to ensure good isolation.